IGLADI/AmICompatible/README.md

     az ad sp create-for-rbac --name "AIC" --role contributor --scopes /subscriptions/<subscription_id>
     ```

+    > **Note**: Alternatively, you can create the Service Principal through the [Azure Portal](https://portal.azure.com) if you prefer not to use the CLI.

 4. **Edit the configuration file as needed**

     Copy `aic.yml.example` to `aic.yml`: